Putting SW Washington Issues First!

 For our Representatives to put people first they must listen.
 Local residents want accessible Representatives to know about the issues affecting people in the community.
 In 2018 David is holding 48 town hall meetings in seven+ Southwest Washington counties to listen and put people first.

 Putting people first requires that we protect our environment.
 This means fighting for more jobs in renewable energy.
 Moreover, we must hold polluters accountable and properly fund the EPA.
-In addition, we must protect our national parks, resources, and Native American Tribal lands from private interests.
+In addition, we must protect our national parks, national resources, and Native American Tribal lands from corporate interests.

 Jobs, Energy Independence, and Peace

-America’s energy industry will grow, creating jobs and wealth for local communities, by incentivizing investment in alternative energy.
+By creating incentives to invest in alternative energy, we can grow our energy industries, and create jobs and wealth for local communities.
 Thus, we need American energy independence, job growth, and a 100% renewable energy infrastructure by the year 2050.

 Environmental Call to Action